Auddity/Stat-Tracker-App/README.md

 Make it look appealing.

 ## Misc Notes & Info
+To display corresponding players in edit modal (1/5/2022)
+- Used filter method on the array of player objects.
+- Added data-* to edit button which corresponds with desired stat unit.
+- That data id passed as parameter into display edit modal function.

 Formating the stat abbreviation (12/26/21)
 - Slice string method, set in it's own function.